A New Spin High Tech Buzzwords

 The difficulty was to visualize a space-generated electromagnetic wave from the way these equations are presented even after, formally, going through with the mathematical process.
 It took a considerable amount of imagination and self-persuasion to convince oneself that, indeed, one could see a wave emerging.
 Because not being able to see waves moving could be taken as a lack of understanding of Maxwell's equations, and that could present a problem.

-Aristotle, allegedly declared at some point, that the housefly has six legs.
+Aristotle allegedly declared, at some point, that the housefly has six legs.
 The entire academia of that day, had to go through a lot of self-convincing to "confirm" that, indeed, they are all able to see six legs on a fly.
 If there happened to be a freshman who claimed to see only four legs, he was promptly expelled for the reason that, not being able to see six legs, is a clear indication that this person doesn't have what it takes to pursue academic studies.

 I am sorry, Mr. Maxwell, I see only four legs.